 Develop effective work habits, and you can get 45% of your work day right automatically, without even thinking about it.

 Imagine that.
-Almost half of your day go exactly as you'd like.
+Almost half of your day could go exactly as you'd like.
 You could work towards creating the type of life and business you want without a whole lot of decision making and effort.

 Sounds great to me.

 It's shocking to think that a full 45 percent of our actions are done out of habit, but that's exactly what a study out of Duke University Study published by David T. Neal et al. shows us.